akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 The output should ask if you actually want to remove the write-protected files.
 You should answer with an 'n'.

 **In Linux: always be very, very careful about calling the `rm` command.** If you delete a file using `rm`, you delete it forever!
-Using the command `rm -r` will delete folders.
+Using the command `rm -r` will delete folders, and their contents, forever.

 ---
 **_Tip: file names in Linux_**